Tornado outbreak of March 31 – April 1, 2023: Keota–Wellman, Iowa

 As the EF3 Ottumwa/Martinsburg wedge tornado began to weaken and dissipate, the same parent supercell produced this violent tornado.
 It touched down to the southwest of Keota in Keokuk County, Iowa, at 5:12 p.m.
 CDT and moved northeastward, crossing Iowa 92.
 It quickly intensified as it damaged or destroyed multiple outbuildings and hog confinement buildings at EF2 intensity.
 At this point, the tornado began to take in copious amounts of dust and grew into a large wedge tornado, captured on video by many storm chasers in the area.
 The tornado began to leave cycloidal scour marks in farm fields, indicating the presence of multiple-vortices within the main circulation.
 It then narrowly missed the small city of Keota, passing to the northwest by a few hundred yards.
 High-end EF3 damage occurred just outside of town as a house was flattened, another home was left with only interior walls standing, and multiple outbuildings were damaged or destroyed.
 The tornado then reached its peak intensity of low-end EF4 as it crossed 190th Street north of Keota, where a farmhouse was completely swept away with only the basement foundation remaining.
 Debris from the home was scattered long distances through fields, and outbuildings were obliterated as well.
 Several large trees in this vicinity were completely debarked with only stubs of the largest branches remaining.

+EF4 damage to a home north of Keota, Iowa.

 Still continuing northeast, the tornado weakened slightly to high-end EF3 strength as it crossed into Washington County and destroyed a farmstead at the intersection of 170th Street and Birch Avenue.
 Here, a three-story farmhouse was completely leveled with debris strewn through an adjacent field.
 Outbuildings were destroyed, while multiple vehicles were thrown hundreds of yards and were left severely mangled, including one car that was lofted 1,000 ft through the air.
 It weakened but still continued to cause significant damage at high-end EF2 intensity as it tracked to the northeast for several miles, impacting additional farmsteads.
 A house in this area sustained roof and exterior wall loss, a hog confinement building was completely destroyed, and multiple outbuildings were damaged.
 High-end EF2 damage continued as the tornado passed to the west of Wellman, where a 325 ft tall radio tower along 125th Street was toppled to the ground, additional damage to farms occurred, and a house sustained major roof damage.
 Moving to the northeast past Wellman, the tornado weakened further and crossed into Iowa County, snapping trees and tree branches at EF0 to EF1 strength.
 Near the end of its path, it passed west of Amish and deviated in its path quite a bit, before dissipating at 5:37 p.m.
 CDT west-northwest of Amish.
 The tornado remained on the ground for 20.30 mi and injured three people, though no fatalities occurred.